meetkome/alx-higher_level_programming/0x02-python-import_modules/README.md

-A read mw me for import and  modules
+A readme for import and  modules in python